ls1intum/Artemis/docs/user/exercises/modeling.rst

 - They can start the exercise by clicking the |start| button.

-- Once they start the exercise, they will now have option to work on it in online modeling editor by clicking on |open-modeling-editor| button.
+- Once they start the exercise, they will now have option to work on it in online modeling editor by clicking on  the |open-modeling-editor| button.

 - The screenshot below depicts the online modeling exercise interface for students.
 They can read the Problem Statement, work on the online editor and also provide explanation to their solutions, if needed.